AI4EPS/ADTomo.jl/docs/README.md

     2. generate histogram of residuals and residuals of stations and events on the topography map
     3. plot the coverage of the observed data
     (maybe in this part, from the output of camparing P picks, S picks and the loss function, you can adjust velocity model a bit more)
+    4. "re_hist.jl" has very similar function as the "gene_obs.jl" code, but much simplier.
+### generate checkerboard test
+    julia gene_check.jl
+    need to decide the length of the grid size, the velocity change in each grid. this code will save the velocity of checkerboard test, and the synthetic travel time.
 ### inversion
     parameters need to be adjust: the range the initial velocity model can change, Gaussian regularization(size, and lambda)

-### post process
-    "post_v2.jl" : read the intermediate results and plot it in the form of rectangule "post_v3.py" : read the intermediate results and save the information of "lon" and "lat" in the file
+### codes for plotting

-### prepare faults
+#### prepare faults
     1. download the data of fault from USGS wget https://earthquake.usgs.gov/static/lfs/nshm/qfaults/Qfaults_GIS.zip
     2. unzip Qfaults_GIS.zip